camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-templating-syntax.md

 ### Iterating through arrays

 Iterate through arrays using the _loop_ tags.
 Within the loop, reference each array element with `{{this}}`, or if your array elements are objects, via their properties.
 To access data outside the scope of the individual items, use the `{{parent}}` accessor.

-Working with this list of items, with a currency symbol defined outside of the list may be achieved so.

 **Data**